amirdt22/supybot-jira/JIRA/README.txt

 License: GPLv2

 For now the only function is to get the summary of an issue.
-It can accept a "bug <jira-name> <issue-ids>" command, and can also recognize when people mention an issue in their messages.
+It can detect when people mention an issue in their message, and also accepts a "bug
+<jira-name> <issue-ids>" command.

 It supports multiple JIRA installs, and the displaying format is configurable.